nafees87n/codebox/README.md

 This RCE project provides a basic API to execute programs on a remote server.
 Basic code validation is performed to prevent possibly malicious code.

-The client application, linked above is available to access the API.
-It enables live sharing of your work through eraltime communication with the server, aimed towards interview sessions.
+The client application, linked above, is available to access the API.
+It enables live sharing of your work through realtime communication with the server, aimed towards interview sessions.
 Each user obtains a `sessionId` key.
 Users can join another session by entering the other session's ID.
 Joining a session permits you to observe the session in read-only mode, only the session creator can edit the code and input.

 ## Features